 Requests for transportation may be made by beneficiaries, healthcare providers, or non-profit transportation providers.
 The transportation broker may not impose a limit on the number of appointments that may be scheduled by a beneficiary or healthcare provider during a single call.
 Under no circumstances may for-profit providers schedule trips on behalf of beneficiaries.
-This prohibition extends to healthcare providers who have an ownership interest in the transportation company.

 To be eligible for reimbursement, Non-Emergency Medical Transportation (NEMT) trips must be reviewed by the transportation broker, prior to scheduling, for beneficiary eligibility and verification that the originating or destination address belongs to a medical facility.
 Additional approval requirements for out-of-state travel and commercial air are addressed in this Medicaid Provider Manual.
+This review process for NEAT is addressed in the Ambulance section.